Need a special offer?Find out if your project fits.

 • Name.
 This field defines the index name.
 It will be used to configure the connection on the client side.

 • Database type.
-Select the database.
-In this case, it should be Microsoft SQL Server.
+In this case, select Microsoft SQL Server.

 • Connection string.
 Specify the connection string to your database here.
-Have a look at the examples of different connection strings for Microsoft SQL Server and Microsoft Azure SQL.
+Check out examples of different connection strings for Microsoft SQL Server and Microsoft Azure SQL.

 Click Test to check whether the provided connection string is correct.

-Note that there are specifics of setting passwords with special characters in the connection string.
-The Data Server parses such passwords correctly unless the password contains ; or ".
+Note About passwords with special characters in the connection string: the Data Server parses such passwords correctly unless the password contains ; or ".
 These symbols are treated as delimiters, so if your password contains them, enclose it in single quotes (e.g., Pwd='123;"45').

 • Query.
 Specify an SQL query to define the subset of data that the Data Server should fetch.
 The Query can contain a stored procedure.

 • Refresh time.
-It defines how often the Data Server should reload the data from the database.
+Defines how often the Data Server should reload the data from the database.
 The refresh time should be specified in minutes.

 By default, the refresh time is 0, which means the Data Server will not reload the data.